Sourcery-Graduates/GymAppFE/README.md

 **How it works:**

--> Each test that creates test data (via UI or via API) should register a cleanup task
+-> Each factory that creates test data (via UI or via API) has automatic registartion of cleanup task

 -> These cleanup tasks are executed automatically in `afterEach` to ensure test isolation and keep the environment clean

 Tests should not directly call delete endpoints, unless the goal is to verify deletion.
-Always use `createXAndRegisterCleanup()` helper methods for consistency.

 **Example usage:**